-Archibald one of five Scots in GB Worlds squad
+Kenny and Archibald in track Worlds squad

 Last updated on .From the section Cycling

-Five Scots have been named in the Great Britain squad for next week's UCI Track Cycling World Championships in Saint Quentin en Yvelines, France.

-Katie Archibald, Neah Evans, Jack Carlin, Ali Fielding and Lauren Bell make up a quarter of the team.

-Evans, 32, is in form after becoming Scotland's first female cyclist to win three medals at a Commonwealth Games.

-She is joined in the 20-rider squad by Archibald, 28, who returns to action after what has been a difficult 2022.

-Archibald missed the Commonwealth Games in Birmingham after a succession of injuries and the two-time Olympic champion has also had to deal with the death in August of her partner Rab Wardell at the age of 37.
+Archibald missed the Commonwealth Games in Birmingham after a succession of injuries and she has also had to deal with the death in August of her partner Rab Wardell at the age of 37.

-Her Toyko 2020 madison partner Laura Kenny is also in the 20.
-The five-time Olympic gold medallist has not competed since the Commonwealth Games, where she won gold but said afterwards she needed to take a break.
+Her Toyko 2020 madison partner Kenny won gold at the Commonwealth Games and then said she would take a break from the sport but is back competing.

+Neah Evans, 32, is in form after becoming Scotland's first female cyclist to win three medals at a Commonwealth Games.

-In the sprint events, fit-again double Olympic medallist Carlin is joined by his Birmingham 2022 team-mates Fielding and Bell.
+In the sprint events, fit-again double Olympic medallist Carlin is joined by his Birmingham 2022 team-mates Ali Fielding and Lauren Bell as Scottish cyclists make up a quarter of the squad.

-Reigning world omnium champion Ethan Hayter is also in the squad for the championships, which take place between 12 and 16 October.

 Hayter returns to the track after a string of strong results on the road this year in an attempt to defend his omnium world title.